-- The City certifies CHDOs at the time of application for an affordable housing project and also on an annual basis during the term of their loan. - The City collaborates with other housing partner agencies to not only leverage funds but also support partner housing and community development projects.
+- The City certifies CHDOs at the time of application for an affordable housing project and also on an annual basis during the term of affordability. - The City collaborates with other housing partner agencies to not only leverage funds but also support partner housing and community development projects. - Over 25 non-profit agencies have been scheduled to participate in the City's Neighborhood Improvement Initiatives as part of the door-to-door outreach and event day resource fairs.